What is Qinlock?

 How should I take Qinlock?

-- Do not change your dose or stop treatment unless your healthcare provider tells you to.
+Do not change your dose or stop taking Qinlock without your doctor's advice.

 Qinlock side effects

 Get emergency medical help if you have signs of an allergic reaction to Qinlock: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 severe headache, blurred vision, pounding in your neck or ears;

 pain, blisters, bleeding, or severe rash in the palms of your hands or the soles of your feet;

 heart problems - tiredness, feeling short of breath, swollen veins in the sides of your neck, swelling in your stomach or lower legs;